 Here’s how you do it:

-- Select Your own in the Overlays tab to open a glitter graphic.
+Select Your own in the Graphics tab to open a glitter graphic.
 (If you don’t have one of those on hand, nab one from a free stock photo site.)

 Too much, too fast?
 Check out our full text mask tutorial.